TheCallumInglis/proxmox.k8s/terraform/README.md

 - [Proxmox | Cloud-Init](https://pve.proxmox.com/wiki/Cloud-Init_Support)

 ## Setup | Proxmox
 You must first configure the base image to be used as a template on Proxmox.
+Assuming you are running the following commands on the Proxmox host in the `/root` directory:

 ### Setup Cloud Image & Template VM